 Remember to thank the participants for each participation.

-Check the first answers to see if they are sufficient for your research - if necessary expand your question or explain to participants the level of detail you need.
+- Check the first set of answers to see if they are sufficient for your research.
+If necessary, expand your questions or explain to participants the level of detail you need.

-Check if the questions are correctly understood - if necessary adjust your question or correct individual participants.
+- Check if the questions are correctly understood.
+If necessary, adjust your questions or correct individual participants.

-Distribute the following data among the team for classification - answers may match multiple categories.
+- Distribute the remaining data among the team for classification; answers may match multiple categories.

 First, look at the frequency distribution and identify common themes to gain insight into participants' pain points and delights.
 Then pinpoint what you have and have not been doing well in solving your target group's problems, as well as opportunities for improvement.
 You may find that the problem is slightly different than expected, or what you thought was a problem is not one at all.
 You may get ideas for additional product features.
 In any case, you end up with data on different experience categories and therefore many opportunities.

-Confirmation bias: Be careful not to use leading questions or give examples for what kind of answers you expect.
+- Confirmation bias: Be careful not to use leading questions or give examples of what kind of answers you expect.